The Batyrev-Manin conjecture for DM stacks: - and -invariants; the stacky Batyrev--Manin conjecture

-\begin{rem} Türkelli \cite{turkelli2015connected} takes a different approach to modify the Malle conjecture incorporating Klüners' counterexample; he proposes changing the exponent of the log factor instead of keeping the exponent unchanged and removing a thin subset. \end{rem}
+\begin{rem} Türkelli \cite{turkelli2015connected} takes a different approach to modify Malle's conjecture incorporating Klüners' counterexample; he proposes changing the exponent of the log factor instead of keeping the exponent unchanged and removing a thin subset. \end{rem}